wp-plugins/404-error-logger/readme.txt

 If you come across any bugs or have suggestions, please use the plugin support forums or contact me at [rayofsolaris.net](http://rayofsolaris.net).
 I can't fix it if I don't know it's broken!

+== Frequently Asked Questions ==

+= Will this plugin work if a caching/performance plugin is active ? =

+The plugin has been tested with the following caching plugins, and should work even if they are active:

+- W3 Total Cache
+- WP Super Cache

+I have not tested it with other caching plugins, and there is a high chance that it **will not work** with many of them.
+Most of them will cache the response so that it cannot be logged.

 == Changelog ==

+= 0.1.3 =
+* Add support for popular caching plugins.

 = 0.1.2 =
 * Fix Javascript in log viewer